Position Description: Senior Program Officer

 - the ability to work independently and as a team member in a small group, collegial environment where differing viewpoints and give-and-take are expected and encouraged;

-- high energy, maturity and creativity; and
+- high energy, emotional maturity and creativity; and

 - tolerance for occasional ambiguity and unplanned changes in the environment that may shift day-to-day task priorities.